 Successful prevention of oesophageal cancer is dependent on availability of effective preventive measures or interventions.
 In a systematic review and meta-analysis of 52 studies, we have found that smoking cessation time-dependently decreases risk of oesophageal squamous cell carcinoma, but has limited influence on the risk of oesophageal adenocarcinoma (J Natl Cancer Inst 2017).

 "Oesophageal Adenocarcinoma Risk Assessment Tool" and "Prediction of survival after esophageal cancer surgery" are available through the links on the left.

-I am currently main supervisor of a PhD student, Sirus Rabbani, and co-supervisor of another PhD students, Jaojiao Zheng, in our research group.
+I am currently main supervisor of a PhD student, Sirus Rabbani, in our research group.

-I was co-supervisor of a PhD candidate, Dr. Qiaoli Wang who successfully defended her thesis in March 2020 at Karolinska Institutet.
+I was co-supervisor of two PhD candidate, Drs.
+Jiaojiao Zheng and Qiaoli Wang, who successfully defended her thesis in 2021 and 2020, respectively, at Karolinska Institutet.

 I warmly welcome medical and master students to carry out their degree projects with me.
 Medical students who worked with me have authored publications in scientific journals, including Am J Gastroenterol and Am J Epidemiol.